nickamorim/audio-visualization/README.md

 # Audio-Visualization
-Audio visualization binding frequency data of audio inputs through a microphone.
+Audio visualization interface that binds frequency data of audio inputs to the DOM through the microphone.

 **Prerequisites:**
 <br>